BerndWessels/react-universally/README.md

 ### `npm run start`

 Executes the server.
 It expects you to have already built the bundles either via the `npm run build` command or manually.

+### `npm run build:serverless`

+Builds the serverless client bundle, with the output being production optimized.
+This can be hosted on a CDN without the need for server-side rendering.

 ### `npm run clean`